wodby/docs/1.0/docs/stacks/template.md

 "auto::8080"
 ```

 * Map 8080 to a public port 80, `edge` is a reverse proxy handling 80 and 443 ports.
-A short technical domain `*.wod.by` will be generated for the first public port exposed via edge.
+A technical domain `*.wodby.cloud` will be generated for the first public port exposed via edge.
 ```
 "edge::8080"
 ```